Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There are two forms of return expression: a simple return expression, specified using the non-labeled `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [anonymous function declaration][Anonymous function declarations]), and a labeled return expression of the form `return@Context` which works as follows.

-- If `return@Context` is used inside a named function declaration, the name of the declared function may be used as `Context` to refer to that function.
+- If `return@Context` is used inside a named function declaration, the name of the declared function may be used as `Context` to refer to that function;
-  If several declarations match the same name, the `return@Context` is considered to be from the nearest matching function;
-- If `return@Context` is used inside a non-labeled lambda literal, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal;
+- If `return@Context` is used inside a non-labeled [function literal][Function literals], the name of the function using this function literal as its argument may be used as `Context` to refer to the function literal;
-- If `return@Context` is used inside a labeled lambda literal, the label may be used as `Context` to refer to the lambda literal.
+- If `return@Context` is used inside a labeled function literal, the label may be used as `Context` to refer to the function literal;
+- If several entities match the same label, `return@Context` refers to the nearest matching entity.

-If a return expression is used in the context of a lambda literal which is *not* [*inlined*][Inlining] in the current context and refers to any function scope declared outside this lambda literal, it is disallowed and should result in a compile-time error.
+A return expression which refers to a function scope declared outside one or more containing [function literals][Function literals] is called *non-local*.
+It is allowed only if every function literal whose boundary it crosses is [*inlined*][Inlining]; otherwise it is a compile-time error.

-> Note: these rules mean a simple return expression inside a lambda expression returns **from the innermost function** in which this lambda expression is defined.
+> Note: these rules mean a simple return expression inside a lambda expression returns from the innermost function declaration in which this lambda expression is defined, so it is always non-local.
-> They also mean such return expression is allowed only inside **inlined** lambda expressions.
+> Such a return expression is therefore allowed only inside inlined lambda expressions.

 #### Continue expressions